whitelunarium/pages_fork/README.md

 ### SASS support

-NIGHTHAWK Pages support a variety of different themes that are each overlaid on top of minima.
+Pages supports a variety of different themes that are each overlaid on top of minima.
 To use each theme, go to the "_sass/minima/custom-styles.scss" file and simply comment or uncomment the theme you want to use.

 To learn about the minima themes search for "GitHub Pages minima" and review the README.